Augmented Search Queries Using Knowledge Graph Information

 That ranking can be based on the frequency of occurrence.

-The ranking can also be based on a location of each of the one or more attributes with respect to at least one entity in the set of results.
+The ranking can also be based on a location of each of the one or more attributes concerning at least one entity in the set of results.

 This process can identify two different entities in a query.
 For instance, there were two versions of the Movie, the Planet of the Apes.
 One was released in 1968, and the other was released in 2001.
 They had different actors in them, and the second was considered a reboot of the first.